MikeCook9994/5th-Edition-Hombrew/Subclasses/Barbarian/Path of Wonder.md

 For example, if you are a 8th level path of wonder barbarian, you can expend up to 2 hit dice to create a spell slot.
 If you have a constituation of 16, your list of prepared spells can include up to 6 spells spells of 1st-level or 2nd-level in any combination.
 Casting the spell doesn't remove it from your list of prepared spells.

-When you finish a long rest, you lose any spell slots you have created and you can change your list of prepared spells.
+You can change your list of prepared spells, when you finish a long rest.

 ### Spellcasting Ability